Here is a player created guide to new players, I hope it helps.

 Here is the best advice you could get if you want to succeed in Supremacy; Keep the soldiers at home until you know what, where and how.
 Acting without a plan and without knowing what you could be facing is the quickest way to find yourself out of the game.

 6. The number one overlooked element of the game is diplomacy...that's right DIPLOMACY.
 To be sure civilian morale, trade, and military prowess are important.
 You couldn't play without them in fact.
-But the overarcing, number one, facet in Supremacy1914 is in fact, diplomacy.
+But the overarching, number one, facet in Supremacy1914 is in fact, diplomacy.
 Without it you have nothing to rely on but luck that the other players don't know it's importance either.
 But, the odds are you will be playing with experienced players who actually are well aware of it's power.

-If you are Germany and just happen to have never trade with anyone, or wrote a single word in the paper or to another player, you might expect that at least two of your neighbors are eyeballing all that precious coal your hoarding.
-AND they have been talking quietly amongst themselves about it.
+If you are Germany and just happen to have never traded with anyone, or wrote a single word in the paper or to another player, you might expect that at least two of your neighbors are eyeballing all that precious coal your hoarding.
+AND they have been talking quietly among themselves about it.
 Never fear, it's almost a certainty they make good there ideas of conquest.
 There is one simple reason why, they have nothing to fear from an ally you don't have.

 In short, tools are in place for you to communicate with your fellow players and there are many ways to acquire friendly relations.
-It takes no effort to put your mind into the game and write an article to the paper, or type out a friendly message to a neighbor.
+(Trade, mutual self-interest, etc.) It takes no effort to put your mind into the game and write an article to the paper, or type out a friendly message to a neighbor.
 Truthfully, it makes the game just that much better if you play the role of diplomat as well as general.
 Here's where setting up trade agreements really does you a service.
 Here is also where that private or public show of support can benefit you.

 It would be very hard for a single country to run the gambit of Europe alone and not be destroyed in the effort.
 It would be even worse for a player to saddle themselves with another who thinks they can.
 Here a bit of forethought and observation should be all that is needed to determine who can benefit you most.